JonayedMohiuddin/CompCalc/README.md

 ## License

-expression-parser is licensed under the [MIT Licence][1] license.
+X-Parser is licensed under the [MIT Licence][1] license.
 Permission is granted to anyone to use this software for any purpose, including commercial applications.

 [1]: http://www.opensource.org/licenses/MIT